x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/use-rules-to-set-scl.md

      If you need to bypass spam filtering for SecOps mailboxes or phishing simulations, don't use mail flow rules.
 See [Configure the delivery of third-party phishing simulations to users and unfiltered messages to SecOps mailboxes](/microsoft-365/security/office-365-security/configure-advanced-delivery).

      > [!CAUTION]
      > Be very careful about allowing messages to skip spam filtering.
-Attackers can use this vulnerability to send phishing and other malicious messages into your organization.
-The mail flow rules require more than just the sender's email address or domain.
-For more information, see [Create safe sender lists in EOP](/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365).
+The mail flow rule should use more conditions than just the sender's email address or domain.
+For more information, see [Create safe sender lists in EOP](/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365#recommended-use-mail-flow-rules).

    - **0 to 4**: The message is sent through spam filtering for additional processing.